EricBordignon/HashTable/README.md

 #Hash Table

-I'm trying to create a Hash Tabre and insert names in in with the lower speed possible.
+I'm trying to create a Hash Table and insert names in in with the lower speed possible.